Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The coefficient of friction between mobile phone B and the surface is approximately $0.076$.
+The coefficient of friction between mobile phone B and the surface is approximately$0.076$.

 ---